awsdocs/aws-freertos-docs/doc_source/userguide/building-cmake.md

 ## Generating Build Files \(CMake Command\-Line Tool\)<a name="cmake-gen-cli"></a>

 You can use the CMake command\-line tool \(cmake\) to generate build files for FreeRTOS\.
-To generate the build files, you need to specify a target board, a compiler and the location of the source code and build directory\.
-Specify the target board using the `-DVENDOR` option\.
-Specify the compiler with the `-DCOMPILER` option\.
-Use the `-S` option to specify the location of the source code\.
-Use the `-B`option to specify the location of generated build files\.
+To generate the build files, you need to specify a target board, a compiler, and the location of the source code and build directory\.

+You can use the following options for cmake:
++ `-DVENDOR` – Specifies the target board\.
++ `-DCOMPILER` – Specifies the compiler\.
++ `-S` – Specifies the location of the source code\.
++ `-B` – Specifies the location of generated build files\.

 **Note**
 The compiler must be in the system's `PATH` variable, or you must specify the location of the compiler\.